-Another nice touch is that it offers a way for you to transform some of your grocery spending over the course of the next year into United MileagePlus points.
+Another nice touch is that it offers a way for you to transform some of your grocery spending until the end of September into United MileagePlus points.
 That’s especially handy if you’re stuck at home with higher-than-normal grocery bills, like many of us are these days.
 United is also one of the largest airline carriers in the U.S. and is a member of the Star Alliance (with 25 airline partners), so you’ll have plenty of options to use your points later.

 Good bonus for new cardholders